 They can usually be found in rocks, beaches, and glacier ice, rarely moving from too far.
-However, if there is a danger, they will rush to deeper water.
+However, they will rush to deeper water if there is a danger.

 They are an excellent swimmer and have a lifespan of 20 to 35 years.

-They approach whale-watching boars and are very inquisitive.
+They approach whale-watching boars and are very curious.
 They are popular with whale-watchers due to their breaching, lobtailing, spy hopping, and flipper-slapping.

-They have a gestation period of 11-12 months and give birth to one calf.
-They can be seen in many places in North America, with Hawaii, British Columbia, and Alaska as particularly good places to spot them.
+They have an 11-12 months gestation period and give birth to one calf.
+They can be seen in many places in North America, with Hawaii, British Columbia, and Alaska as perfect places to spot them.

 The killer whale is also commonly known as the Orca, a name taken from its binomial name of Orcinus orca.

-Killer whales are the largest members of the dolphin family, growing from 6 to 8 meters long and weight 5.9 tons.
+Killer whales are the largest dolphin family members, growing from 6 to 8 meters long and weight 5.9 tons.
 Females are smaller than males.

-They are one of the fastest marine mammals due to their size and incredible strength, reaching speeds ip to 56 km/h.
+They are one of the fastest marine mammals due to their size and incredible strength, reaching speeds up to 56 km/h.
 They have a black upper side with a white underside.

 Moose are herbivores and eat bark, leaves, pine cones, young branches, and fruits.
-Moose lives in forests in the northern part of the entire world, and have a lifespan from fifteen to twenty five years.
+Moose live in forests in the northern part of the entire world and lifespan from fifteen to twenty-five years.